 Head Start classrooms may close if there is bad weather or an emergency situation.
-Announcements about school closings due to bad weather may be made by local TV and radio.
-You will receive an automated call to tell you if Head Start is closed.
+You will receive an automated call to tell you if Mosaic Early Learning Head Start is closed.
 It is your responsibility to keep your contact information updated to make sure you receive these phone calls.